rjfmachado/step-ca-azure/README.md

     Sample CA init for Azure Key Vault, please refer to [step ca init documentation](https://smallstep.com/docs/step-cli/reference/ca/init) for more information:

-    Variables can be exposed to the deployment script in the shell, via codespaces secrets if you use the provided codespaces container or via repository secrets if you use the provided deployment workflows.
+    Variables can be exposed to the deployment script in the shell, via codespaces secrets if you use the provided codespaces container or via repository secrets if you use the provided deployment workflows (not there yet).
 For example:

     ```bash
     export CA_INIT_COMMAND="step ca init --deployment-type=standalone --name=[CA_INIT_NAME] --dns=[CA_INIT_DNS] --address=[CA_INIT_PORT]--provisioner=[CA_INIT_PROVISIONER] --kms=azurekms --no-db --password-file=/opt/stepcainstall/password.txt"